samos570/iheartdata/README.md

 ## CVC Words

-Consonant-vowel-consonant (CVC) words are an early reading skill.
-We use Python to generate 20 random samples of 20 words each from a large list of common CVC words.
+The ability to read consonant-vowel-consonant (CVC) words is an early reading skill.
+We generate 20 random samples of 20 words each from a large list of common CVC words.
 Each sample of 20 contains four words containing each short vowel sound.
 The sample size of 20 allows for quick mental calculation of the accuracy as a percentage, and a data table and blank graph are provided for tracking accuracy over time.
+For each sample, a student copy and a teacher copy of the assessment are generated.
+The student copy could be reused for each student, or given to the student to keep, while the teacher copy retains the date and accuracy information.